-Section 162(m) of the Internal Revenue Code generally provides that publicly held companies may not deduct compensation paid to executive officers to the extent such compensation exceeds \$1 million per executive in any year.
-Pursuant to regulations issued by the Treasury Department, certain limited exceptions to Section 162(m) apply with respect to "qualified performance-based compensation" such as stock option grants, annual bonus and performance shares which satisfy the specific requirements imposed by Section 162(m).
-We have taken steps to provide that these exceptions will apply to a majority but not all of the compensation arrangements.
-It continues to be the Compensation Committee's desire that a majority of the bonus compensation paid to our executive officers under the Bonus Plan qualifies as performance-based compensation and is deductible for federal income tax purposes under Section 162(m).
+For Fiscal 2018 and prior years, Section 162(m) of the Internal Revenue Code generally provided that publicly held companies could not deduct compensation paid to executive officers to the extent such compensation exceeded \$1 million per executive in any year.
+Pursuant to regulations issued by the Treasury Department, applicable for Fiscal 2018 and prior years, certain limited exceptions to Section 162(m) applied with respect to "qualified performancebased compensation" such as stock option grants, annual bonus and performance shares which satisfied the specific requirements imposed by Section 162(m).
+We took steps to provide that these exceptions would apply to a majority but not all of the compensation paid to our executive officers.
+It was the Compensation Committee's desire that a majority of the bonus compensation paid to our executive officers under the Bonus Plan be qualified as performance-based compensation and deductible for federal income tax purposes under Section 162(m).